Video Fluoroscopic Swallowing Exam (VFSE)/Esophagram

 Your doctor and/or speech-language pathologist will take your medical history, including any complaints of problems with swallowing.

-The radiologist or technologist and pathologist will guide you through the exam.
+The radiologist or technologist and speech-language pathologist will guide you through the exam.
+A Radiology Assistant, Physician Assistant, or Nurse Practitioner may also be present.

 You will sit upright on a chair or stool or stand on a platform.
 If necessary, you may remain in a wheelchair.
 Infants and children sit in secure seats.